 Baseball and beer.
 Not a bad life for one of the voices that brought us Philadelphia sports.

-We’ve been talking about beer and baseball all week on the website.
-Today, I’m going to give you the short but sweet history of beer in Philly ballparks.
+With beer week going down this week, here’s a short but sweet history of beer in Philly ballparks.
 Most of this info comes from this excellent piece on the Philadelphia Athletics Historical Society.
-I also got some info from a book I am currently reading by David Nemec called the Beer and Whiskey League and from a book called the Baseball Hall of Shame 4.)
+I also got some info from a book by David Nemec called the Beer and Whiskey League and from a book called the Baseball Hall of Shame 4.